badhrinathpa/MongoDBLibrary-1/README.md

 2. APIs to lock database so that no 2 instances update the same database content.
 3. Add more APIs which will help cloud native application development.
 4. Deploy MongoDB with sharding.

+## How to contribute
+You can add new APIs for the application